Bwoodruff4/ActivityFinderAppFrontEnd/README.md

 `rails s to start rails server`
 `lite-server to serve the web app and open it in a browser`

+By default, rails back end runs on localhost:3000 and front end runs on localhost:3001

 ## Code Examples